-The RXi2-UP IPC offers Non-Volatile Random Access Memory (NVSRAM) as a mPCIe board add-on option that is automatically backed up when the RXi2-UP IPC is switched off or loses power.
-It is not supplied with battery power but an exhausted Lithium coin battery will not result in a loss of data.
-Contact Emerson for assistance with the option.
+The RXi2-EP IPC is capable of Non-Volatile Random Access Memory (NVSRAM) as a mPCIe board add-in option that is automatically backed up when the RXi2-EP IPC is switched off or loses power.
+NVSRAM does not use or require a battery.
+Contact Emerson for assistance in accessing NVSRAM.